“Stop measuring days by degree of productivity and start experiencing them by degree of presence.”

 If you expand your ambitions tenfold, you’ll find that your energy increase tenfold because you will harness the energy of the entire universe.
 The entire universe will come to your aid to realise your projects and your ambitions because your ambitions arise on behalf of the universe, not on behalf of the individual.

-Don’t be afraid to do something you’re not qualified to do.
+So don’t be afraid to do something you’re not qualified to do.
 Whether you’re making movies, music or whatever.
-Do you think Jesse Itzler was qualified to start Marquis Jet, the largest private jet card company in the world?
+Do you think Jesse Itzler was qualified to start Marquis Jet, the largest private jet card company in the world with no experience in aviation?

 Just because you’re not qualified to do something, doesn’t mean you can’t do it.
 You’ll never know if you don’t try.
-Take risks.
+Sometimes, inexperience is a gift that brings fresh perspectives and boundless energy.

 "Don't be too timid and squeamish about your actions.
 All life is an experiment.
 The more experiments you make the better."